 Westat data preparation staff used the California School Directory, Microsoft Street and Trips, and www.publicschooolreview.com in conjunction with the respondent's Zip code as resources to improve the quality of school names and their location before release to UCLA for geocoding.
-CHIS staff used a California school directory to identify both public and private schools that were mentioned in the child or adolescent interview.
+Bilingual CHIS staff used a California school directory to identify both public and private schools that were mentioned in the child or adolescent interview.
 SAS statistical programming was used to merge in open text from CB22 and TA4B as well as county of residence with relevant data fields in the school list database.
 Full matches were assigned a successful matching code.
 For cases that could not be automatically matched using statistical programming (e.g. spelling errors, county mismatch), additional CHIS variables were used to accurately identify and manually assign the name of the school.
-These included age of respondent, zip code, city, and county of home residence.
-Additional information in the state school database was used to verify the child or teen's school, including school district, school county, school city, school zip, and school grade range.
-Web-based searches were also used to assign geographic school information not found in the California school directory.
+These included age of respondent, Zip code, city, and county of home residence.
+Additional information in the state school database was used to verify the child or adolescent's school, including school district, school county, school city, school Zip code, and school grade range.
+Web-based searches were also used to assign geographic school information not found in the California School Directory.

 For all matched public schools, latitude and longitude were provided in the state-issued school database of California.
-Private schools were sent out for geocoding to a private vendor.
-Cases for which the child or teen attended a home school or non-traditional program or where a school could not be identified were assigned an undetermined value.
-Children under the age of 5 years were assigned an inapplicable value
+Geocoding for private schools was performed by UCLA.
+Cases for which the child or adolescent attended a home school or non-traditional program or where a school could not be identified were assigned an undetermined value.
+Children under the age of 5 years were assigned an inapplicable value.